Building Partnerships Through On-Call Engineering

 Setting Expectations, Building Trust

-McGill serves as the Town Engineer for several communities, including the Town of Blowing Rock, North Carolina.
+McGill serves as the Town Engineer for several communities through on-call engineering contracts, including the Town of Blowing Rock, North Carolina.
 McGill is an extension of Blowing Rock’s staff: attending meetings, troubleshooting problems, preparing monthly reports, assisting with regulatory items, and addressing issues with citizens.
 In addition, services include typical project-specific design, permitting, bidding, and construction.
 Similarly, McGill has been selected in an on-call capacity for numerous communities.
 In many of these relationships, the community typically has the technical staff to plan and provide oversight of its capital improvement plan and developing issues.
 However, it needs a firm to implement the project.
 McGill stands ready to assist and provide a proposal upon request.

 “McGill serves as an extension of our client’s staff, providing whatever is needed for any situation,” Chapman explained.